eugenwintersberger/pnitools/doc/source/cli_tools/detinfo.rst

 Examples
 --------

-Consider a directory with TIF files, calling @command{detinfo} with no options would yield a similar result like this
+Consider a directory with TIF files, calling :program:`detinfo` with no options would yield a result similar to this

 .. code-block:: bash